Mark Cuban defends diversity, equity and inclusion policies even as critics swarm

 Statements from Cuban and his critics mark the latest chapter in an ongoing debate about the efficacy and fairness of policies aimed at making organizations more diverse and inclusive.

 Although many corporations, colleges and other organizations have followed DEI principles for decades in the U.S., the ideas gained momentum four years ago following a Minneapolis police officer's murder of George Floyd.
-Following his death, companies vowed to beef up their DEI efforts, with a goal of making their staffs more racially and culturally representative.
+Following his death, companies vowed to beef up their DEI efforts to make their staff more racially and culturally representative.

 More recently, however, companies have backtracked on those commitments, laying off their DEI officers and cutting back on related training.
 Companies such as Alphabet and Meta have each cut DEI-related positions, as well as planned development training for minority hires.